 So to get yours into shipshape (and to avoid any accidents), keep reading.
 You'll know exactly how to clean decking in no time.

-How to clean decking
+How to clean decking with a deck cleaner

-Clean decking with soapy water
+How to clean decking with soapy water

-Use soda crystals to clean decking
+How to use soda crystals to clean decking

 - Pour this starch mixture into a large pan containing five litres of lukewarm water, then add 100g of soda crystals (sodium carbonate) and boil until the liquid starts to thicken.

-Apply it to the wooden boards of your deck and spread it evenly with a brush, then leave the paste to work for a few hours.
+- Apply it to the wooden boards of your deck and spread it evenly with a brush, then leave the paste to work for a few hours.

 How to clean decking with a pressure washer

-Other points to consider
+Other points to consider when cleaning your deck

-Stihl, the makers of garden and power tools, recommend that you find out what kind of wood your decking is made from before choosing the best method for cleaning.
+STIHL recommends that you find out what kind of wood your decking is made from before choosing the best method for cleaning.